8 Wonders Of The World | Are They Worth Visiting?

 Built: 12th century

-Watching the sunrise over Angkor Wat’s towering spires filled us all with a sense of wonder and reverence for this remarkable site.
+Watching the sunrise over Angkor Wat’s towering spires is worth seeing, but it does attract many visitors.
 Despite its vast size, don’t expect to feel alone, as over 2.6 million tourists visit annually.

 Best Time of the Year to visit

 It is best to visit Angkor Wat during the dry season, typically from November to March.
-During this time, the weather is cooler, with less chance of rain.
+During this time, the weather is cooler, with less chance of rain, although we had tropical rain in December.
 This makes for more comfortable exploration and some stunning sunrises and sunsets.

 Tips for visiting

 Arrive early to watch the sun rise over Angkor Wat’s iconic spires.
-Take your time to explore the temple complex to discover its hidden gems and intricate carvings.
+Take your time to explore the temple complex over several days to discover its hidden gems and intricate carvings.
 Respect the sacredness of the temples by following local customs and guidelines.

 FAQ | World Wonders

-While the Eiffel Tower in France was not officially recognized as one of the Seven Wonders of the World, it is considered a wonder of modern engineering and architecture.
-As an iconic symbol of France, it has captivated millions of visitors since its completion in 1889.
+While the Eiffel Tower in France was not officially recognized as one of the Seven Wonders of the World, it is a modern engineering and architectural masterpiece and an iconic symbol of France since 1889.

-Yes, Stonehenge is considered one of the world’s wonders.
-It is renowned for its mysterious origins and iconic stone circle formation.
+Stonehenge is renowned for its mysterious origins and iconic stone circle formation.
 However, this ancient monument in England is not included on the recognised list of the seven or eight wonders of the world.

 While all of the world’s wonders attract a vast amount of visitors annually, the Great Pyramid of Giza reaches an astonishing 14 million tourists a year.
 The Great Wall of China and the Taj Mahal are the next most visited, with less than one million tourists visiting Petra in Jordan.

-The original Seven Wonders of the World is a list of remarkable constructions of classical antiquity.
-These included the Great Pyramid of Giza, the Hanging Gardens of Babylon, the Temple of Artemis at Ephesus, the Mausoleum at Halicarnassus, the Colossus of Rhodes, the Statue of Zeus at Olympia, and the Lighthouse of Alexandria.
+The original Seven Wonders of the World list remarkable constructions, including the Great Pyramid of Giza, the Hanging Gardens of Babylon, the Temple of Artemis at Ephesus, the Mausoleum at Halicarnassus, the Colossus of Rhodes, the Statue of Zeus at Olympia, and the Lighthouse of Alexandria.

 Final Thoughts | 8 Wonders Of The World